-Publishers are invited to submit eligible books via an online form on insideadog.com.au.
+In December each year, publishers are invited to submit eligible books via an online form on insideadog.com.au.
 This form will be made available when nominations open in December.
 The Centre for Youth Literature staff will ensure that all submissions are eligible (see eligibility guidelines below), and notify publishers if any of their submissions are removed from the entry pool.

 A longlist of 10 Australian books and 10 international books is then selected by Inky Awards teen alumni.
 The longlist will reflect the quality and diversity of current young adult literature.

 Books will be selected on the basis of their originality, quality, readability, voice, character, age-appropriateness and something else that you can’t put your finger on, but you know it when you see it.